nicholasbishop/aws-build/README.md

    and a partial sha256 hash.
 This is convenient when uploading to S3 so that new packages don't overwrite old ones.

-This program only handles building the project locally.
+This crate only handles building the project locally.
 It does not interact with any AWS services.

+Both a library and an executable are provided.
+The executable is a very thin wrapper around the library.

 ## Installation

 ```